 So when does life actually begin?
 This is important because there is a starting point in man’s life when he becomes accountable for his sins.
 Both of these issues (when life begins and when our accountability of sin begins) require a correct understanding of life.
 Correct understanding stems from sound doctrine (sound doctrine is both harmonious and biblical).
-Is a man (human) actually considered living if it has not yet been birthed?
+Is a man (human) considered living if he has not yet been birthed?
 We could argue that the start of life begins with the human fetus, during its development within the womb of a woman, which is what many modern-day groups advocate.
 And yes this position does have great merit, but does holding that position apply if we are following the Bible’s presentation as to when a man is considered to be a “living soul“?
-Specifically does having “life” as a “living soul” begin with the “unborn” (the developing form of life – the embryo) or when the newborn infant has been “birthed” into the world.
+Specifically, does having “life” as a “living soul” begin with the “unborn” (the developing form of life – the embryo) or when the newborn infant has been “birthed” into the world?

 Putting aside modern-day medical arguments as to when life actually begins (i.e., the egg, the sperm, independently, jointly combined in the womb, out of the womb, or is it after “birth”), the biblical definition as to when God considered man to be “a living soul” was after man took his first breath of life.
 In addition, the words “birth“, “born” or “begotten” all indicate the “beginning” of life.
 Since the bible is my guided source of reference on this subject matter, Genesis 2:7 will be the foundation of life within this website.

 Ps 104:35; Ps145:20; Mat 10:28; Rev 20:11, 21:1-7

 Physical death is Predestined, Spiritual death is a result of Sin